The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Lopinavir/Ritonavir in Combination with Saquinavir Hard-Gel Capsules (Invirase) or in Combination with Maraviroc:

-Saquinavir and maraviroc doses may need modification (see sections on SQV and MVC).
+Saquinavir (SQV) and Maraviroc (MVC) doses may need modification (see sections on SQV and MVC).

 Possible increased bleeding in patients with hemophilia